ierhard/anki-cmu-bright/README.md

     ![image.png](images/image.png)

-    Then select the note type who’s styling you’d like to change (e.g. Basic) → *Cards*.
+    Now select the note type whose cards' styling you’d like to change (e.g. Basic), then click *Cards*.

     ![image.png](images/image%201.png)

-    Navigate to *Styling* (click on the radio dial).
+    Under the *Card Type* drop down, select the card type you're interested in (e.g. the *Front->Back* for the *Basic* note type).
+Then, navigate to *Styling* by clicking corresponding radio dial.

     ![image.png](images/image%202.png)

-    Anki cards are displayed as rendered HTML.
-This is where the CSS styling for the cards’ HTML code lives.
-Copy the CSS code from `anki-cmu.css` into the text box here and click *Save*.

 3. **Change CSS styling to apply fonts**

     Anki cards are displayed as rendered HTML, styled by CSS.
-In the last step, you opened the window the CSS styling for the cards’ HTML code lives.
+In the last step, you opened the window where the CSS styling for this card type's HTML code lives.

-    Change the font-family parameter (e.g. `arial`) to `‘Computer Modern Bright'` .
+    Change the `font-family` parameter (e.g. `arial`) to `‘cmu-bright'`.

     Now copy the CSS code snippet from `css/anki-cmu.css` into the top of this text box, without deleting the other formatting (e.g. `.card{…}` or `.cloze{…}`).